OfekKah/TwitterAnalysisGeneric_FinalProject/README.md

 **Database Requirements**

-The database must include the following:
+The database must include the following tables and columns with the exact names:

 - **Posts Table**: